dbohdan/jimhttp/README.md

 jimsh example.tcl
 ```

-then pointing your web browser at <http://localhost:8080/>.
+and then pointing your web browser at <http://localhost:8080/>.

 ## Vagrant